tungerer/tungerer.github.io/_pages/cv.md

 Education
 ======
-* PhD Linguistics and English Language, University of Edinburgh (2018-2022)
+<b>PhD Linguistics and English Language, University of Edinburgh (2018-2022)</b>
 * Thesis: "Structural priming in the grammatical network: A study of English argument structure constructions"
 * Supervisors: Prof. Graeme Trousdale, Prof. Nikolas Gisborne, Dr. Chris Cummins
 * Examiners: Prof. Holly Branigan, Prof. Martin Hilpert
-* Research visit to Prof. Adele Goldberg's lab at Princeton University (Feb-April 2020, online only in April)
+<b>Research visit to Prof. Adele Goldberg's lab at Princeton University (Feb-April 2020, online only in April)</b>
-* MSc Linguistics (with distinction), University of Edinburgh (2017-2018)
+<b>MSc Linguistics (with distinction), University of Edinburgh (2017-2018)</b>
 * Thesis: "Priming as evidence of links between constructions: A study of aspects of the English resultative network"
 * Supervisor: Prof. Graeme Trousdale
-* Study year at the University of Cambridge via Erasmus+ (2014-15)
+<b>Study year at the University of Cambridge via Erasmus+ (2014-15)</b>
-* BA British Studies and Staatsexamen for teaching English and German at secondary schools (with distinction), Leipzig University (2012-2019)
+<b>BA British Studies and Staatsexamen for teaching English and German at secondary schools (with distinction), Leipzig University (2012-2019)</b>
 * Thesis: "Mediopassives in English – A cognitive empirical approach"
 * Supervisor: Prof. Doris Schönefeld

 Awards
 ======